 Xu Xin against defenders

-Defender players have a strong consistency.
+Defenders have strong consistency.
 They are used to long rallies, where they usually chop the ball far from the table.
 Yuto Muramatsu has quite a classic defender style: he chops the ball on both his backhand and forehand, although he sometimes performs attacks on drop shots and lobs low balls far from the table using the forehand.

-That last aspect of Muramatsu’s style is what makes defenders disruptive, as it forces the attacker not to return easy high balls that could be topspinned.
+That last aspect of Muramatsu’s style is what makes defenders so disruptive, as it forces the attacker to decide not to return easy high balls which could be topspinned.
 However, nothing really works against Xu Xin.
-How does the Chinese player fight defenders consistency and surprising shots?
+How does the Chinese player fight a defender’s consistency and his surprise shots?